Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Abstract

 \section{Abstract}

-We construct a family of weight functions on finite abelian groups that yield invertible MacWilliams identities for additive codes.
-The weights are obtained composing a suitable support map with the rank function of a graded lattice that satisfies certain regularity properties.
-We express the Krawtchouk coefficients of the corresponding MacWilliams transformation in terms of the combinatorial invariants of the underlying lattice, and show that the most relevant weight functions studied in coding theory belong, up to equivalence, to the class that we introduce.
-In particular, we compute some classical Krawtchouk coefficients employing a simple combinatorial method.
-Our approach also allows to systematically construct weight functions that endow the underlying group with a metric space structure.
-We establish a Singleton-like bound for additive codes, and call optimal the codes that attain the bound.
-Then we prove that the dual of an optimal code is optimal, and that the weight distribution of an optimal code is completely determined by three fundamental parameters.
-Finally, we apply MacWilliams identities for the rank weight to enumerative combinatorics problems, computing the number of matrices of given rank over a finite field that satisfy certain linear conditions.
+We introduce a general class of regular weight functions on finite abelian groups, and study the combinatorics, the duality theory, and the metric properties of codes endowed with such functions.
+The weights are obtained by composing a suitable support map with the rank function of a graded lattice satisfying certain regularity properties.
+A regular weight on a group canonically induces a regular weight on the character group, and invertible MacWilliams identities always hold for such a pair of weights.
+Moreover, the Krawtchouk coefficients of the corresponding MacWilliams transformation have a precise combinatorial significance, and can be expressed in terms of the invariants of the underlying lattice.
+In particular, they are easy to compute in many examples.
+Several weight functions traditionally studied in Coding Theory belong to the class of weights introduced in this paper.
+Our lattice-theory approach also offers a control on metric structures that a regular weight induces on the underlying group.
+In particular, it allows to show that every finite abelian group admits weight functions that, simultaneously, give rise to MacWilliams identities, and endow the underlying group with a metric space structure.
+We propose a general notion of extremality for (not necessarily additive) codes in groups endowed with semi-regular supports, and establish a Singleton-type bound.
+We then investigate the combinatorics and duality theory of extremal codes, extending classical results on the weight and distance distribution of error-correcting codes.
+Finally, we apply the theory of MacWilliams identities to enumerative combinatorics problems, obtaining closed formul{\ae} for the number of rectangular matrices over a finite having prescribed rank and satisfying some linear conditions.